esojcic/ConfigData/README.md

 External consumers access the KBV services using basic authentication.
 The transition from basic authentication to the KBV token authetication is perfomed in the cloud and ist not a part of the KBV Core API.
 (TODO: What is the exact name of this mechanism?
 Are there documentation for this mechanism?
 Refer here to the documentation).

 ## HTTP Compression
 In order to reduce the transmitted content, the KBV Core API provides the posibility to compress the content transferred to the client.
-There for the HTTP compression is in use. uses public domain compression algorithms, like gzip and compress
+Therefor the HTTP compression based on public domain compression algorithm 'gzip' is used.
+The HTTP request header attribute 'accept-Encoding" controls the usage of the compression (see the table below)

 ## KBV Service Request
 Structure of HTTP request: